Creating and handling CANOpen devices

 $availableSlaves = $can_slave.ResourceCount

-Importing DBC files via Automation Interface
+Importing DBC files via the Automation Interface

-Required Version: TwinCAT 3.1 Build 4018 or above
+Required version: TwinCAT 3.1 Build 4018 or higher

 <DeviceDef>